Death of Whitney Houston: Media coverage and internet activity

-Further tributes
+Grief

+Makeshift vigil for Houston outside the Beverly Hilton hotel following news of her death.

+Houston's death triggered an outpouring of grief among the singer's fans and peers in the entertainment industries.
 Many celebrities responded to Houston's death.
 Darlene Love, her godmother, said: "It felt like I had been struck by a lightning bolt in my gut."
 Dolly Parton, whose song "I Will Always Love You" was covered by Houston, said, "I will always be grateful and in awe of the wonderful performance she did on my song and I can truly say from the bottom of my heart, 'Whitney, I will always love you.
 You will be missed.
 Aretha Franklin said, "It's so stunning and unbelievable."
 Others, including Mariah Carey, Justin Bieber, Bruno Mars, Katy Perry, Kim Kardashian, Nicki Minaj, Beyonce, Rihanna, Quincy Jones, and Oprah Winfrey, also paid tribute.
 Her ex-husband, Bobby Brown, was "in and out of crying fits" but did not cancel a scheduled performance, tearfully saying, "I love you, Whitney."

-At the start of the 54th Grammy Awards on February 12, 2012, a prayer was read by host LL Cool J after footage of Houston performing "I Will Always Love You" at the 1994 Grammys.
-Jennifer Hudson later performed the song in tribute.

 The White House issued a statement, stating that President Obama was "deeply concerned" by the news and that "it's a tragedy to lose somebody so talented at such a young age".

 New Jersey Governor Chris Christie ordered all New Jersey state flags to be flown at half-staff on February 18 to honor Houston.
+Immediately following her death, Christie wrote in his statement: "Whitney Houston was a true New Jersey treasure.
+Her terribly premature death is an awful loss for her family and the incredible New Jersey musical family.
+Her soaring talent put her in the pantheon of great New Jersey musical talents like Frank Sinatra, Count Basie and Bruce Springsteen."

+In the United Kingdom, several British musicians and industry executives mourned the singer.
+British soul singer Beverley Knight stated that Houston had a "huge influence on other female artists".
+Alexandra Burke, who later played the role of Rachel Marron in the musical adaptation of The Bodyguard, called Houston her "hero".
+Singer Jessie J wrote "Whitney, I sing because of you and will continue to do so in your honour, always and forever."
+Record producer Pete Waterman said, "She was in a category of her own - she was unique.
+She took soul and R'n'B to a different level.
+She brought in the power ballad that a modern generation of singers tries to emulate but they can't because it was difficult and she was unique."